tpender95/Predicting-Boston-Property-ATV/README.md

 * Predicting the assessed tax value of a property through a regression.
 * Time Series Analysis of the median assessed tax value of similar properties based on clustering techniques.

+Data and information was was taken from the [City of Boston Assessing Department](https://data.boston.gov/dataset/property-assessment).

 # EDA
 Initially, I thought to seek out which features had the most influence on the target variables AV_TOTAL.
 Apart from other target variables the most highly correlated features were: